mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

   Connetti il tuo { -fxaccount-brand-name(capitalization: "lowercase") }
 ```

 Similar to select expressions, you must define a default value, identified by `*`.
 Also notice that parameter names are arbitrary, and don’t need to be in English.
-To get the default value (*uppercase* in the example), the term can be called without any parameter (`{ -fxaccount-brand-name }`.
+To get the default value (*uppercase* in the example), the term can be called without any parameter (`{ -fxaccount-brand-name }` or `{ -fxaccount-brand-name() }`).

 Parameters can also be nested for more complex situations, for example: